+^{94.} In preparing the consolidated sustainability reporting, the Group took advantage of not disclosing comparative information in the first year of preparing the sustainability statement under ESRS 2.
 In addition, it did not report the information required by ESRS E2-6 - Potential financial effects from pollution-related impacts, risks and opportunities regarding the gradually introduced disclosure requirements related to ESRS E2.

+substances in products and implement any appropriate management, prevention and protection measures.
 The analysis of recorded contamination incidents shows that contamination risks are mainly related to accidental and instantaneous occurrences of leaks from fuel tanks or reservoirs and to hydrocarbon releases that occurred at complexes or sites under management.
 The table below shows the pollutant released in the reporting year.
 The figure is not from a direct measurement, and the approach used is that of estimation95 made a posteriori since these are clearly anthropogenic disaster events and not releases related to industrial production cycles.

-POLLUTION OF SOIL 96 Number of ground spills with pollutants 97 Pollutant substance 98 Pollutant quantity (t) Release in water- stressed areas 99 2 Polycyclic Aromatic Hydrocarbons 100 0.63 96%101
+POLLUTION OF SOIL 96 Number of ground spills with pollutants 97 Pollutant substance 98 Pollutant quantity (t) Release in water-stressed areas 99 2 Polycyclic Aromatic Hydrocarbons 100 0.63 96% 101